“If there is magic on this planet, it is contained in water.”

 She Was Smart

-When Esther signed with MGM in 1941, she was smart enough to realize that most contract players never became stars.
-To give herself the best chance of success, Esther capitalized on MGM’s eagerness to sign her, and made them include a proviso in her contract that stated she would not appear in a film until nine months into her contract: Esther was trained to be a champion, and knew those nine months of learning at MGM University, as she’d call the studio, would prepare her for her first film role.
-As Esther would so adroitly put it,
+When Esther signed with MGM in 1941, she was smart.
+Esther realized that most contract players never became stars.
+As a swimmer, Esther trained to be a champion, and she applied the same logic to her new film career.
+To give herself the best chance of success, Esther capitalized on MGM’s eagerness to sign her, and insisted that the studio include a proviso in her contract, stipulating that she would not make a single film for nine months.
+This would give Esther time to learn the business of filmmaking before appearing onscreen:

 “…my instincts told me I wasn’t ready for the camera…If it took nine months for a baby to be born, I figured my ‘birth’ from Esther Williams the swimmer to Esther Williams the movie actress would not be much different.”

-Esther’s nine month stipulation was a smarter move than she could have realized at the time: when she finally did make her film debut in 1942’s Any Hardy’s Double Life, the public reaction to Esther and her brief swimming scene was overwhelmingly positive, and set the stage for superstardom.
+Esther’s nine month stipulation was an even smarter move than she could have realized at the time.
+When she finally did make her film debut in 1942’s Any Hardy’s Double Life, the public reaction to Esther Williams and her brief swimming scene was overwhelmingly positive.

 Clark Gable Was the First to Call Her a Mermaid